Environment Variables

 script: npm install axios

-# Notify other pipelines
+# Notify other pipelines to execute

 - name: resolve